MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/Contact.md

 ---
 title: Contact in foundationCommon - Common Data Model | Microsoft Docs
-description: Person with whom a business unit has a relationship, such as customer, supplier, and colleague.
+description: Person with whom a business unit has a relationship, such as customer, supplier, and colleague in foundationCommon.
 author: llawwaii

 ms.reviewer: deonhe